 AJM: Yeah...
-I think if they read it in the paper, you know, they get involved.
+I think if they read it in the paper they get involved.
 But I think mainly who comes down are people involved in the industry.
 Visitors that come to the city...
 Yeah, I mean they know that this is the fishing port.
-You know, they go to the Whaling Museum, they come to the area.
+They go to the Whaling Museum, they come to the area.
 They walk around, they see all the fishing boats.
-You know, so I think it all depends on where they're coming from.
+So I think it all depends on where they're coming from.
 And how much interest they have.